 You may associate good surfing more with Australia or the Caribbean than with Portugal.
-Yet, it was off Portugal’s coast that superstar surfer Garrett McNamara set the world record for the largest wave ever ridden along the Portuguese coast at Nazare, just north of Lisbon!
+But superstar surfer Garrett McNamara set the world record for the largest wave ever ridden along the Portuguese coast at Nazare, just north of Lisbon!

 Even if you aren’t big on surfing, sinking your toes in the sand is a must while visiting Portugal.
-The country’s southernmost region, Algarve, is a prime destination for those who want to comb the beach or ride a wave.
-Famous for its white-washed walls and dramatic cliffs and bays, the town of Lagos combines historic charm and natural beauty, making it a top pick for visitors.
+The country’s southernmost region, the Algarve, is a prime destination for those who want to comb the beach or ride a wave.

 Locals recommend giving yourself the freedom to get lost in the Alfama neighborhood, one of Lisbon’s coolest places to hang out.
 Traverse the tangle of twisting streets that comprise one of the city’s oldest districts and you’re bound to uncover hidden gems.
-Discover cafes in quiet courtyards shaded by flowering vines; catch spectacular glimpses of the sea sandwiched between red-tiled roofs and an azure sky.
+Discover cafes in quiet courtyards shaded by flowering vines and catch spectacular glimpses of the sea sandwiched between red-tiled roofs and an azure sky.

 At the tippy top of Alfama’s steep hills, you’ll find Sao Jorge Castle—a site that has served as a fortification since the first century.
 When you see the castle’s 360° views, you’ll understand why this has long been an ideal place to keep watch over Lisbon.